1542shin/my-catalog/README.md

 # My Catalog

 My Catalog is a web front-end project with React/Redux library.
-It fetches a number of posts from multiple websites and shows them on the timeline for each category.
+It fetches posts from multiple websites and shows them on the timeline for each category.

-This web project helps to read articles from multiple websites in one website.
+This web project helps to read articles from multiple sources in one website.

 ## Requirement